lara-vdl/Preprocessing4PALM/alkis2PALM/README.md

 The script uses the following data:

-- ALKIS geospatial data in XML format.
+- ALKIS geospatial data in XML or Geopackage format.
 - A shapefile (clipper) to define the area of interest.
 - An imperviousness raster data.
 - CSV files (translation tables) to map ALKIS attributes to PALM classes.